-- 1 Download the Identity_Manager_4.7_Linux.iso from the NetlQ Downloads website. - 2 Mount the downloaded.iso. - 3 From the root directory of the .iso, run the following command: - ./create_silent_props.sh - 4 Enter v to confirm the creation of the file.
+- 1 Download the Identity_Manager_4.8_Linux.iso from the download site. - 2 Mount the downloaded .iso. - 3 From the root directory of the .iso, run the create_silent_props.sh script. - 4 Enter y to confirm the creation of the file. - 5 Specify the path for the silent properties file. - 6 Decide the Identity Manager server edition you want to install.
+Enter y for Advanced Edition and n for Standard Edition. - 7 Decide if you want to configure the components in a typical or custom mode.

-- 5 To install JRE, enter y. - 6 To upgrade the existing Identity Manager components, enter y. - 7 Decide if you want to configure the components in a typical or custom mode. - 8 From the list of components available for installation, select the required components: - To install Engine, select Identity Manager Engine. - To install Remote Loader, select Identity Manager Remote Loader. - To install Fanout Agent, select Identity Manager Fanout Agent. - To install iManager, select iManager Web Administration. - To install Identity Applications, select Identity Applications. - To install Identity Reporting, select Identity Reporting.
+- 8 From the list of components available for installation, select the required components: - To install Engine, select Identity Manager Engine. - To install Remote Loader, select Identity Manager Remote Loader. - To install Fanout Agent, select Identity Manager Fanout Agent. - To install iManager, select iManager Web Administration. - To install Identity Applications, select Identity Applications. - To install Identity Reporting, select Identity Reporting.

-For information about the configuration parameters, see "Understanding the Configuration Parameters" on page 49.
+For information about the configuration parameters, see "Understanding the Configuration Parameters" on page 77.